webprofusion/certify-docs/docs/commandline.md

 ## Manage ACME Accounts

+- `certify acmeaccount list`: list registered acme account details (JSON output)

+- `certify acmeaccount add <ACME CA ID> <your contact email> <optional EAB key id> <optional EAB Key>`: add a new ACME account

 You can use the `acmeacccount add` command to add/create a new ACME account registration.
 Using this command implies your agreement with the chosen ACME CAs current terms and conditions :

-- `certify acmeaccount add <ACME CA ID> <your contact email> <optional EAB key id> <optional EAB Key>`

 #### Example - Create Let's Encrypt Account: